Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 How are the shares currently distributed?

 Didier Depreay: My company 2D Conseil accounts for the majority of shares.
 In 2014 BNP Paribas Fortis’ PE subsidiary joined in to the tune of 31.
-7 percent and the Walloon public holding Meusinvest has a 3.
-6 percent interest.
+7 percent and the Walloon public holding Meusinvest has a 3.6 per cent interest.

 Did you intend to expand from the beginning?

 Didier Depreay: Yes, it was the intention from the start.
 I saw right away that there was a large segment of the market just waiting to be conquered.
 The first two Point Chaud points of sale were in my home town of Liège.
 We continued to invest everywhere according to a carefully thought-out formula.
 The idea was to establish our own shops in interesting locations, such as train stations or shopping centres, for example.
-The initial investments amount to €450,000 on average.
+The initial investments amounted to €450,000 on average.